augustinechang1/TED-Talk-Prediction/README.md

 Answer the question above via multi linear regression analysis.
 Which ideas are truly worth sharing?:bulb:

 ## Data
 - We used a dataset of 2550 unique entries from Kaggle, which contain information about talks.
-Features include types of ratings, Ted Talks (TED x, global, etc), duration and published date of the video.
+Features include types of ratings, Ted Talks (TEDx, TEDGlobal, etc), duration and published date of the video.

 - The most painstaking process was cleaning & preprocessing of data.
 Using numpy and pandas, we created columns of individual features according to its categorical & continuous state and converted it to a dataframe.
 First OLS regression did not return statistically significant results, so we scaled the data to create a more accurate relationship between target and features, resulting in __70% R-squared__ and __p-values under 1%__.
 So, feel free to observe our data without your colored glasses.